-- Large, easy-to-read, 20-character x 4-line LCD in a compact overall size. - Fits nicely in a 1U rack mount case (37 mm overall height). - Six-button translucent silicone keypad with screened legend is backlit with white LEDs.
+- Large, easy-to-read, 20-character x 4-line LCD. - Fits nicely in a 1U rack mount case (37 mm overall height). - May be installed in a standard half-height 5-1/4 drive bay by using an optional drive bay mounting bracket or an optional SLED bracket.
+The SLED holds the CFA735 display module, an optional CFA- FBSCAB, and has mounting points for a standard 3.5-inch hard disk drive. - Six-button translucent silicone keypad with screened legend is backlit with LEDs.
 Fully decoded keypad: any key combination is valid and unique. - Only a single supply is needed.
-Wide power supply voltage range (VDD = +3.3v to +5.5v), so perfect for embedded systems. - May be installed in a standard half-height 51/4 drive bay by using an optional drive bay mounting bracket or an optional SLED bracket.
-The SLED holds the CFA735 display module, an optional CFA-FBSCAB, and has mounting points for a standard 3.5-inch hard disk drive. - The LCD has a wide viewing angle, with a 12 o'clock preferred viewing direction. - Adjustable contrast.
+Wide power supply voltage range (V{DD} = +3.3v to +5.5v), perfect for embedded systems. - The LCD has a wide viewing angle, with a 12 o'clock preferred viewing direction. - Adjustable contrast.
 The default contrast value for the module will be acceptable for most applications.
 If necessary, the contrast can be adjusted using command 13 (0x0D): Set LCD Contrast. - The front of the display has four bicolor (red + green), LED status lights.
-The LEDs' brightness can be set by the host software that allows for smoothly adjusting the LEDs to produce other colors (for example, yellow, and orange). - Robust, packet-based protocol with 16-bit CRC ensures error-free communications. - DAC (Digital-to-Analog Converter) controls the constant current LED driver. - Powered by an ST-Micro STM32F103 series 32-bit ARM-based microcontroller and Sitronix ST7529 driver/controller. - Nonvolatile memory capability (EEPROM): - Customize the "power-on" display settings (backlight brightness, boot screen, LED settings). - o 16-byte "scratch" register for storing IP address, netmask, system serial number. - Optional ATX Power Supply control functionality allows the CFA735's buttons to replace the Power and Reset switches in a system, simplifying front panel design.
-Optional Crystalfontz WR-PWR-Y25 or WR-PWR-Y38 cables simplify connection to the host's motherboard. - Hardware watchdog can reset host on host software failure.
+The LEDs' brightness can be set by the host software that allows for smoothly adjusting the LEDs to produce other colors (for example, yellow, and orange). - Robust, packet-based protocol with 16-bit CRC ensures error-free communications. - DAC (Digital-to-Analog Converter) controls the constant current LED driver. - Powered by an ST-Micro STM32F401 series 32-bit ARM-based microcontroller and UltraChip UC1611 driver/controller. - Nonvolatile memory capability (EEPROM): - Customize the "power-on" display settings (backlight brightness, boot screen, LED settings).
+16-byte "scratch" memory for storing custom data (IP address, system serial number, etc.). - Optional ATX Power Supply control functionality allows the CFA735's buttons to replace the Power and Reset switches in a system, simplifying front panel design.
+Optional Crystalfontz WR-PWR-Y25 or WR-PWR-Y38 cables simplify connection to the host's motherboard. - Hardware watchdog can reset host on host software failure. - The CFA735-xxx-KR may be used with an optional CFA-FBSCAB (System Cooling Accessory Board).
+CFA735+CFA-FBSCAB allows:

-- The CFA735-xxx-KR may be used with an optional CFA-FBSCAB (System Cooling Accessory Board).
-The combination of the CFA735-xxx-KR with the optional CFA-FBSCAB (CFA735+CFA-FBSCAB) allows: - Four fan connections with RPM monitoring and variable PWM (Pulse Width Modulation), fan power control., - Fail-safe fan power settings to safely control the fans based on temperature. - Up to 16 Crystalfontz WR-DOW-Y17 cables with DOW (Dallas 1-Wire) DS18B20 temperature sensors.
-Monitor temperatures up to 0.5°C absolute accuracy. - For ATX power supply control functionality when connected to a CFA-FBSCAB, buy the WR-PWR-Y25 or the WR-PWR-Y38 ATX power cable, - For more information, see ATX Power Supply Control and the CFA-FBSCAB Datasheet on crystalfontz.com. - Crystalfontz America, Inc. is ISO 9001:2015 certified. - A Declaration for Conformity, RoHS, and REACH:SVHC are available under the Datasheets & Files tab on display web pages.
+- Four fan connections with RPM monitoring and variable PWM (Pulse Width Modulation), fan power control, - Fail-safe fan power settings to safely control the fans based on temperature, - Up to 16 Crystalfontz WR-DOW-Y17 cables with DOW (Dallas 1-Wire) DS18B20 temperature sensors to monitor temperatures with up to 0.5°C absolute accuracy, - For ATX power supply control functionality when connected to a CFA-FBSCAB, buy the WR-PWR-Y25 or the WR-PWR-Y38 ATX power cable, - For more information, see ATX Power Supply Control and the CFA-FBSCAB Datasheet. - Crystalfontz America, Inc. is ISO 9001:2015 certified. - A Declaration for Conformity with RoHS and REACH are available under the Datasheets & Files tab on display web pages. - 2.2.
+Module Classification Information